RACH-Space: Reconstructing Adaptive Convex Hull Space with Applications in Weak Supervision: Abstract

 \section{Abstract}

-We introduce \emph{Onion Universe Algorithm} (\emph{OUA}), a novel classification method in ensemble learning.
-In particular, we show its applicability as a label model for weakly supervised learning.
-OUA offers simplicity in implementation, computational efficiency, and does not rely on any assumptions regarding the data or weak signals.
-The model is well suited for scenarios where fully labeled data is not available.
-Our method is built upon geometrical interpretation of the space spanned by weak signals.
-Empirical results support our analysis of the hidden geometric structure underlying general set of weak signals and also illustrates that \emph{OUA} works well in practice.
-We show empirical evidence that \emph{OUA} performs favorably on common benchmark datasets compared to existing label models for weakly supervised learning.
+We introduce \emph{RACH-Space}, an algorithm for labelling unlabelled data in weakly supervised learning, given incomplete, noisy information about the labels. \emph{RACH-Space} offers simplicity in implementation without requiring hard assumptions on data or the sources of weak supervision, and is well suited for practical applications where fully labelled data is not available.
+Our method is built upon a geometrical interpretation of the space spanned by the set of weak signals.
+We also analyze the theoretical properties underlying the relationship between the convex hulls in this space and the accuracy of our output labels, bridging geometry with machine learning.
+Empirical results demonstrate that \emph{RACH-Space} works well in practice and compares favorably to the best existing label models for weakly supervised learning.